lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **IMPORTANT NOTE:**
 Always reset the EEPROM after installing a new Marlin firmware.
-EEPROM reset means also that the following setups have to be performed again and saved on EEPROM:
+EEPROM reset means also that the following setups have to be performed again and saved to EEPROM:

 1. Reset EEPROM, from **Menu->Settings->Machine->EEPROM->Reset** button
 2. PID, from **Menu->Settings->Machine->Tuning->PID** menu
 3. Probe Offset (only for BLTouch Marlin firmware versions), from **Menu->Movement->Bed Level->P Offset** menu
 4. Bed leveling process, from **Menu->Movement->Bed Level->UBL** (or MBL) menu
-5. Save on EEPROM, from **Menu->Settings->Machine->EEPROM->Save** button
+5. Save to EEPROM, from **Menu->Settings->Machine->EEPROM->Save** button

 ### TFT Firmware Update